 Local Leadership and Integration Fund (LLIF)

 The Local Leadership and Integration Fund (LLIF) is worth £7.1 million in total.
-Applicants are able to apply for up to £1 million to undertake a new and innovative project that will help to improve outcomes for prison leavers, support frontline staff, and promote service join up in their local area.
+Applicants can apply for up to £1 million to undertake a new and innovative project that will help to improve outcomes for prison leavers, support frontline staff, and promote service join up in their local area.
 Applications must be made in partnership of at least two organisations via a lead bidder.
 Lead bidders must be public or third sector bodies, although private sector organisations are able to be included as partners in any bid.
 Organisations can bid for multiple projects but must be able to demonstrate how funding streams will be kept separate.

 Applicants are able to apply for up to £1 million to undertake a new and innovative project that will help to improve outcomes for prison leavers, support frontline staff, and promote service join up in their local area.